Pritamck13/Projects/README.md

 5)I have used Covnets to classify the category of animals using the famous Cats vs Dogs Dataset on Colab.

-6)With the help of GRU layers, this model generates a sequence of words that mimics the text it has been trained upon.
+6)With the help of GRU layers, the text generating model generates a sequence of words that mimics the text it has been trained upon.